Since C++11, std::decay is introduced along with

 Similarly, C++ STL provides std::is_array

-to check whether T
+to check whether T is an array type.

 Function-to-pointer Decay